-A77.
-The information obtained about the nature and circumstances of the engagement may include:

-- The industry of the entity for which the engagement is being undertaken and relevant regulatory factors; - The nature of the entity, for example, its operations, organizational structure, ownership and governance, its business model and how it is financed; and - The nature of the underlying subject matter and the criteria to be applied in the preparation of the subject matter information, for example, in the case of integrated reporting, the underlying subject matter may include social, environmental and health and safety information and the criteria may be performance measures established by a recognized body of experts. - A78.
+- A77.
+The information obtained about the nature and circumstances of the engagement may include: - The industry of the entity for which the engagement is being undertaken and relevant regulatory factors; - The nature of the entity, for example, its operations, organisational structure, ownership and governance, its business model and how it is financed; and - The nature of the underlying subject matter and the criteria to be applied in the preparation of the subject matter information, for example, in the case of integrated reporting, the underlying subject matter may include social, environmental and health and safety information and the criteria may be performance measures established by a recognised body of experts. - A78.
 In some circumstances the firm may establish policies or procedures that specify, or prohibit, the types of engagements that may be performed by the firm, for example, the firm may prohibit the performance of assurance engagements over a certain subject matter.
-The policies or procedures may also prohibit the performance of engagements for certain types of entities, for example, the firm may prohibit the performance of engagements in certain industries.
+The policies or procedures may also prohibit the performance of engagements for certain types of entities, for example, the firm may prohibit the performance of engagements in certain industries. - A79.
+The information obtained to support the firm's judgements about the integrity and ethical values of the client may include the identity and business reputation of the client's principal owners, key management, and those charged with its governance.
+The nature and extent of information obtained may depend on factors such as:

-- A79.
-The information obtained to support the firm's judgments about the integrity and ethical values of the client may include the identity and business reputation of the client's principal owners, key management, and those charged with its governance.
-The nature and extent of information obtained may depend on factors such as: - The nature of the entity for which the engagement is being performed, including the complexity of its ownership and management structure. - The nature of the client's operations, including its business practices. - Information concerning the attitude of the client's principal owners, key management and those charged with its governance towards such matters as aggressive interpretation of accounting standards and the internal control environment. - Whether the client is aggressively concerned with maintaining the firm's fees as low as possible. - Indications of a client-imposed limitation in the scope of work. - Indications that the client might be involved in money laundering or other criminal activities. - The reasons for the proposed appointment of the firm and non-reappointment of the previous firm. - The identity and business reputation of related parties.

-A80.
-The firm may obtain the information from a variety of internal and external sources, for example:

-- In the case of an existing client, consideration of matters that have arisen during the current or previous engagements, if applicable, or inquiry of other personnel who have performed other engagements for the client. - In the case of a new client, inquiry of existing or previous providers of professional accountancy services to the client, in accordance with relevant ethical requirements. - Discussions with other third parties, such as bankers, legal counsel and industry peers. - Background searches of relevant databases (which may be intellectual resources).
+- The nature of the entity for which the engagement is being performed, including the complexity of its ownership and management structure. - The nature of the client's operations, including its business practices. - Information concerning the attitude of the client's principal owners, key management and those charged with its governance towards such matters as aggressive interpretation of accounting standards and the internal control environment. - Whether the client is aggressively concerned with maintaining the firm's fees as low as possible. - Indications of a client-imposed limitation in the scope of work. - Indications that the client might be involved in money laundering or other criminal activities. - The reasons for the proposed appointment of the firm and non-reappointment of the previous firm. - The identity and business reputation of related parties. - A80.
+The firm may obtain the information from a variety of internal and external sources, for example: - In the case of an existing client, consideration of matters that have arisen during the current or previous engagements, if applicable, or enquiry of other personnel who have performed other engagements for the client. - In the case of a new client, enquiry of existing or previous providers of professional accountancy services to the client, in accordance with relevant ethical requirements. - Discussions with other third parties, such as bankers, legal counsel and industry peers. - Background searches of relevant databases (which may be intellectual resources).
 In some cases, the firm may use a service provider to perform the background search. - A81.
 Information that is obtained during the firm's acceptance and continuance process about the nature and circumstances of the engagement and the integrity and ethical values of the client's management, and, when appropriate, those charged with governance is in most cases relevant to the engagement team when planning and performing the engagement.
 Professional standards may specifically require the engagement team to obtain or consider such information.
-For example, ISA 220 (Revised)27 requires the engagement partner to take into account information obtained in the acceptance and continuance process in planning and performing the audit engagement in accordance with the ISAs and complying with the requirements of ISA 220 (Revised). - A82.
-Professional standards or legal and regulatory requirements may include specific provisions that need to be addressed before accepting or continuing a client relationship or specific engagement and may also require the firm to make inquiries of an existing or predecessor firm when accepting an engagement.
-For example, when there has been a change of auditors, ISA 30028 requires the auditor, prior to starting an initial audit, to communicate with the predecessor auditor in compliance with relevant ethical requirements.
-The IESBA Code also includes requirements for the consideration of conflicts of interests in accepting or continuing a client relationship or specific engagement and communication with the existing or predecessor firm when accepting an engagement that is an audit or review of financial statements.
+For example, ASA 2209 requires the engagement partner to take into account information obtained in the acceptance and continuance process in planning and performing the audit engagement in accordance with the ASAs and complying with the requirements of ASA 220.